StanfordBDHG/HealthGPT/README.md

 - ``--skipOnboarding``: Skips the onboarding flow to enable easier development of features in the application and to allow UI tests to skip the onboarding flow.
 - ``--showOnboarding``: Always show the onboarding when the application is launched.
 Makes it easy to modify and test the onboarding flow without the need to manually remove the application or reset the simulator.
 - ``--disableFirebase``: Disables the Firebase interactions, including the login/sign-up step and the Firebase Firestore upload.
+- ``--useFirebaseEmulator``: Defines if the application should connect to the local firebase emulator.
+Always set to true when using the iOS simulator.

 ### Template Onboarding Flow